 The contemporary city comprises a metropolitan region that spans the provincial border.
 The Ottawa-Gatineau metropolitan region is Canada’s fourth largest in population, with over 1.2 million residents.
 An affluent and educated city, at almost 6,000 square kilometers, Ottawa covers a large area and creating long commutes.

-How Much is Car Insurance in Ottawa
+How Much Does Car Insurance Cost in Ottawa

 |Quote Date||Average Auto Insurance Cost in Ottawa*|